StackPrajwal/portfolio-2/README.md

 - Email: [iam.prajwaljt@gmail.com](mailto:iam.prajwaljt@gmail.com)

 Thank you for visiting my portfolio repository.
-I hope you enjoy exploring my work and learning more about what drives me in the world of [Your Profession or Field].
+I hope you enjoy exploring my work and learning more about what drives me in the world of Information Technology .